jadijadi/lpic1book/content/1013_change_runlevels_and_shutdown_or_reboot_system.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/C7kr7fZtWqs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-The preferred method to shut down or reboot the system is to use the `shutdown` command, which first sends a warning message to all logged-in users and blocks any further logins.
+The preferred method to shut down or reboot the system is to use the `shutdown` command, which first sends a warning message to all logged-in users and blocks any further non-root logins.
 It then signals init to switch runlevels.
 The init process then sends all running processes a SIGTERM signal, giving them a chance to save data or otherwise properly terminate.
 After 1 minute or another delay, if specified, init sends a SIGKILL signal to forcibly end each remaining process.

 * Default is a 1-minute delay and then going to runlevel 1
 * `-h` will halt the system